ayushgarg12345/EDA_Flipkart_Product_Data/README.md

 #### Business Implication

 Decision-makers should investigate other factors such as product category, brand reputation, customer reviews, inventory availability, and seller performance rather than relying solely on discount strategies.
+---

+### Analysis 3: Revenue-Based Category Performance

+#### Objective

+Evaluate category performance using revenue instead of sales volume.

+#### Findings

+Revenue rankings differed slightly from unit-sales rankings.
+Beauty and Fashion categories moved higher when evaluated on revenue, despite not being among the highest categories in terms of units sold.

+#### Key Insight

+This suggests that certain categories generate higher revenue per unit sold, indicating stronger monetization potential.
+Revenue-based analysis provides a more accurate measure of business value than sales volume alone.

+#### Business Implication

+Decision-makers should evaluate both sales volume and revenue when allocating marketing budgets, inventory resources, and category expansion efforts.